 The percentages of complaints based on the type of abuse are:

 In 60 percent of cases, family members are the ones abusing or neglecting the victims.

 WalletHub performed a study and discovered that California has the highest number of abuse and neglect of older adults.
 The significant prevalence of elder abuse is primarily because there are minimal protections to keep nursing home patients and other vulnerable seniors safe in this state.

 The counties with the highest number of reported cases in 2018 included:

-If someone you love sustained injuries or died from abuse or neglect at a nursing home, contact OnderLaw, LLC right now.
+If someone you love sustained injuries or died from abuse or neglect at a nursing home, contact OnderLaw right now.
 Our Stockton nursing home abuse attorneys will help you fight for the compensation and justice your relative deserves.
 Call for a free initial consultation.